Greatnest/radio-amateur-exam-notes/00_license.md

 *"Grid" column (optional): [Maidenhead system](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) for location*

-- **indelible** (of ink or a pen making marks that cannot be removed) record shall be kept in a log-book
+- **Indelible** (of ink or a pen making marks that cannot be removed) record shall be kept in a log-book
-- **serially numbered**
+- **Serially numbered**
-- **date and time of commencement and ending** of every call made from the station
+- **Date and time of commencement and ending** of every call made from the station
-- call-signs of the stations from which messages addressed to
+- Call-signs of the stations from which messages addressed to
-- **time (local or GMT)** of the commencement and termination of radio traffic
+- **Time (local or GMT)** of the commencement and termination of radio traffic
-- **test transmissions** of the station
+- **Test transmissions** of the station
-- frequency band(s) and class or classes of emission in each case
+- Frequency band(s) and class or classes of emission in each case
-	- frequency in `MHz`
+	- Frequency in `MHz`
-	- mode `SSB, PSK`, etc
+	- Mode `SSB, PSK`, etc
-	- band in `m`
+	- Band in `m`
-- no gaps shall be left between entries
+- No gaps shall be left between entries
-- all entries shall be made at the time of sending and receiving
+- All entries shall be made at the time of sending and receiving
-- the record shall be **signed** at the time of recording by the licensee
+- The record shall be **signed** at the time of recording by the licensee
-- log book shall be kept for **at least 2 years**
+- Log book shall be kept for **at least 2 years**
-- be available for examination at all reasonable times by an authorised officer of IMDA
+- Be available for examination at all reasonable times by an authorised officer of IMDA

 ### Interference